 Legacy of Books provides for the repair or preservation of materials in our collections.

-Gifts-in-Kind are donations of books that can enrich the Libraries’ holdings.
+Gifts-in-Kind are donations of books and other materials that can enrich the Libraries’ holdings.

 Another way donors can help the Libraries is by giving without specifying how a gift must be used.
 Gifts of any size can be of invaluable help.
 These gifts can be given annually and enable the Libraries to spend where the need is greatest.

 Endowment income has supported the acquisition of new electronic databases, a lecture series, and the preservation of rare books and film.
 It increases the Libraries’ book purchasing power and allows the Libraries to provide patrons with extensive and up-to-date computers, software, and other technological tools.